×

 A Three-Year Journey

 The Healing Through Art program will guide students through a deepening process over three years from the hygienic and enlivening aspect of artistic activities into the deeper understanding of human nature, individual life journeys, and the ability to guide artistic therapies.
-The capacity to work artistically with others in a way that brings healing requires the development of many new personal abilities and sensitivities, knowledge, and practices.
-Each year supports the developing capacities that will provide a foundation for the following year.
+Each year supports the developing capacities that provide a foundation for the following year.

 Competencies*